-- ⇒ Student's annual programme (PAE): as approved by the Panel, a coherent set of educational components of a study programme on which a student is duly registered for an academic year, during which they attend classes, sit the corresponding examinations and are assessed by the Panel. - ⇒ Study programme: All teaching activities in a cycle, grouped into educational components, some of which are compulsory while others are selected by the student, consistent with the competency reference framework of a study cycle; the programme specifies the corresponding credits and time organisation as well as the pre-requisites and/or co-requisites of the various educational components. - ⇒ Term: period of the teaching activities of an academic year covering approximately 4 months; the academic year is divided into 3 terms. - ⇒ Competency reference framework: a structured set of skills specific to an academic degree, title or certification. - ⇒ Sector: several fields of study grouped together.
+- ⇒ Student's annual programme (PAE): as approved by the Panel, a coherent set of UEs of a study programme on which a student is duly registered for an academic year, during which they attend classes, sit the corresponding examinations and are assessed by the Panel. - ⇒ Study programme: All teaching activities in a cycle, grouped into UEs, some of which are compulsory while others are selected by the student, consistent with the competency reference framework of a study cycle; the programme specifies the corresponding credits and time organisation as well as the prerequisites and/or co-requisites of the various UEs. - ⇒ Semester: period during which the teaching activities of an academic year take place; the academic year has 2 semesters and a resit assessment period. - ⇒ Competency reference framework: a structured set of skills specific to an academic degree, title or certification. - ⇒ Sector: several fields of study grouped together.